wellner/jcarafe/README.md

-Step (3) above will produce a single .jar file with all the class files found in jcarafe-core.
+Step (3) above will produce a single .jar file with all the class files found in jcarafe-core and a separate .jar file in jcarafe-ext that includes all of jcarafe-core and jcarafe-ext.
+Note that other build targets are available for packaging up jcarafe as a library (e.g. "sbt package").
+See the SBT documentation for more details.

-Step (4) generates a jar file that includes a number of extensions of jCarafe and additional utility algorithms.
-This step is optional.

-Step (5) provides a compact jar file appropriate for using core jCarafe functionality, namely training and applying phrase extraction models.
+Step (4) provides a compact jar file appropriate for using core jCarafe functionality, namely training and applying phrase extraction models.

 =====================================